Soba101/truthchecker/docs/ROADMAP.md

 # 📅 Truth Wars – Telegram Bot Development Roadmap (1 Jun → 10 Jul 2025)

+> Note: This file is named ROADMAP.md.
+All references in documentation should use this filename for consistency.
 > Sprint-level plan for **Telegram bot development** over five weeks.
 Focus on bot functionality, commands, handlers, and Telegram-specific features.

 | Date | Version | Sprint / Codename | Key Deliverables |